jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 Multiplicity
 ------------

 Multiplicity can be thought of as the distinction between *single* and *multiple*.
-A related object can be a *single* object, but sometimes may be part of a *list*.
+A related object can be a *single* object, but sometimes it may be part of a *list*.

-*Single* is primarily displayed as a *circle:*
+The concept of *single* is primarily displayed as a *circle:*

 ![](images/Objects.005.png)